xichensf/magical/README.md

 **Cell type**:

 The scRNA-seq and scATAC-seq data sould be preprocessed and cell type labelled.
 MAGICAL infer regulatory triads for each cell type.
-Therefore, users need to specificy one cell type and then obtain use the provided R script to prepare the following input files.
+Therefore, users need to specificy one cell type and then use the provided R script to prepare the following input files.

 **scRNA-seq files**: